0xcharly/nix-config/README.md

 (`vm_name` must be one of the Flake-exported NixOS configurations.)

-This will install setup your partitions on the VM disk image, and install NixOS using this configuration.
+This will setup your partitions on the VM disk image (**erasing** all content first if necessary), and install NixOS using this configuration.

 If everything goes fine, the VM should reboot into a functioning OS, optionally with graphical environment.